hpyproject/hpyproject.org/pages/index.rst

   course).

 - numpy_: one of our ambitious goals is to port numpy to HPy, and to use this experience to better understand how to design the API.
-This port are close to pass the test suite.
+This port is close to passing the test suite.

 - matplotlib_: Since Matplotlib also has a dependency to NumPy, the migration to universal mode is not fully finished.
 HPy provides the legacy compatibility API